 Yayasan Tjoet Njak Dien Yogyakarta

-This profile was prepared when Maria Pakpahan was elected to the Ashoka Fellowship in 1999.
+This description of Maria Pakpahan's work was prepared when Maria Pakpahan was elected to the Ashoka Fellowship in 1999.

 Maria and her organization have focused their work on the difficult task of establishing the rights of domestic workers.
 She is taking concrete steps in the process of changing a deeply engrained traditional system and the policies and societal attitudes which support it.

 Maria is committed to the empowerment of household "servants" in order that they be recognized as workers with all the rights and support of workers in other sectors.
 The three elements which are her goals and which she see as contributing to this empowerment are the formulation and passage of a law on the rights of domestic workers, empowerment of the women themselves to establish a trade union, and socialization of a contract for domestic workers.
 Training and other outreach programs are held in locations from which many of the women and girls originate to help them not only become more skilled in their jobs, but also better informed as to their rights and responsibilities, and better prepared for the cultural adjustment to urban life.